tsukuba-hpcs/finchfs/docs/overview.rst

 FINCHFS also has the following features:

 * It is not a POSIX-compliant file system.
 It does not support file locking, file truncate, etc.
-* FINCHFS has two backends, pmemkv backend and POSIX backend.
-* FINCHFS use node-local storage.
-For pmemkv backend, FINCHFS uses Intel Optane Persistent Memory via pmemkv.
-For POSIX backend, FINCHFS uses NVMe SSD via POSIX API.
+* FINCHFS uses NVMe SSD via POSIX API.

 .. image:: images/arch.png
     :width: 100%